Virginia Laws and Incentives

 Electric Vehicle (EV) Charging Station Rebate – Danville Utilities

-Danville Utilities offers residential customers a $200 rebate for the purchase and installation of a Level 2 EV charging station.
+Danville Utilities offers residential customers a $200 rebate for the purchase and installation of a Level 2 EV charger.
 Eligible applicants must also be enrolled in a time-of-use rate.
 For more information, including additional eligibility requirements, see the Danville Utilities EV Chargers website.

 Electric Vehicle (EV) Infrastructure Support

-Virginia utilities joined the National Electric Highway Coalition (NEHC), committing to create a network of direct current fast charging (DCFC) stations connecting major highway systems from the Atlantic Coast to the Pacific of the United States.
-NEHC utility members agree to ensure efficient and effective fast charging deployment plans that enable long distance EV travel, avoiding duplication among coalition utilities, and complement existing corridor DCFC charging sites.
+Virginia utilities joined the National Electric Highway Coalition (NEHC), committing to create a network of direct current (DC) fast chargers connecting major highway systems from the Atlantic Coast to the Pacific of the United States.
+NEHC utility members agree to ensure efficient and effective fast charging deployment plans that enable long distance EV travel, avoiding duplication among coalition utilities, and complement existing corridor DC fast charging sites.
 For more information, including a list of participating utilities and states, see the NEHC website.

 Laws and Regulations